stacks-network/docs/_storage/hub-choice.md

 description: "Storing user data with Blockstack"
 permalink: /:collection/:path.html
 ---

+{% include note.html content="The functionality described in this tutorial has been deprecated with the Blockstack Browser.
+It will continue working only for apps that have not yet upgraded to Blockstack Connect." %}

 # Hubs and user choice

 Blockstack operates a default Gaia storage hub at `https://hub.blockstack.org`.